 Regardless of the data type, visualizing geometric embedding reveals interesting details and trends about data.
-This view visualizes the geometric embedding of patients in either 2D or 3D, see Figure 4(f).
-As geometric embedding details are not very obvious for the clinical data, for each time step, the GraphViz [11] 'neato' layout algorithm together with patient similarity details is used to compute the 2D embedding of patients.
+The geometric embedding visualization displays the geometric embedding of patients in either 2D or 3D, see Figure 4(f).
+As geometric embedding details are not very obvious for the clinical data, for each time step, the GraphViz18 'neato'